 The Swiss watchmaking company Longines has recently revealed some info regarding their new Saint-Imier collection of automatic timekeepers that will be revealed next month during the Baselworld 2012 event.
 Although there will be around a dozen different pieces in the new line, only a single photo accompanied their press release depicting the sporty Longines Saint-Imier Automatic Chronograph (Ref.
-L2.753.5.52/72.7) wrist watch in a two-tone mix of 18-carat rose gold and stainless steel.
+L2.753.5.52/72.7) in a two-tone mix of 18-karat rose gold and stainless steel.

 I have already mentioned not long ago that last year was especially successful for the brands that have gold and two-tone models in their product range.

 The reason for that is, probably, the unstoppable rise in gold prices, which makes buying a gold watch a nice investment.
 Those who can’t afford to get the real thing, prefer the more affordable “mixtes” where only parts of the body (most often, the bezel and the crown) are crafted from the precious metal.

 It is no wonder that Longines, too, decided to add one more two-tone model to its enormous product range.

 As you can see on the photo, the model with reference number L2.753.5.52/72.7 features its fixed bezel, setting crown, a pair of chronograph push-pieces and elements of the bracelet crafted from 18-karat rose gold.
 I must admit that I am not the greatest fan of the combination of materials in general and am not terribly happy with this particular example.